 - Turn on AirPlane Mode, this method is similar to the iPhone isn’t it?

 - Find a cool place to charge.
-By this I mean don’t get your watch expose to the sun or hot area
+By that I mean don’t get your watch expose to the sun or hot area

 Keep your Apple Watch updated